zhill/enterprise-docs/content/docs/using/cli_usage/images/inspecting_image_content.md

 For example: `anchore-cli image content debian:latest files`

-The CLI will output a subseet of fields from the content view, for example for `files` on the file name and size are displayed.
+The CLI will output a subset of fields from the content view, for example for `files` on the file name and size are displayed.
 To retrieve the full output the `--json` parameter should be passed.

 For example: `anchore-cli --json image content debian:latest files`